Table of Contents

 I found these Relative Weights (source: https://x.com/CryptoKaleo/status/2013499298013393374)

-After the Phoenix scoring, there are two additional filters (called scorers):
+After the Phoenix scoring, there are two other modifiers:

 - Author Diversity Scorer: Attenuate repeated author scores for diversity.
 This means that after your first post appears in someone’s feed, each additional post gets a progressively lower score.
 You can’t dominate anyone’s timeline.
 The diversity penalty is applied AFTER the ML scoringβmeaning even if all your posts would score highly, they get knocked down just for being from the same author.

-- Out-of-network (OON) Scorer: Adjust scores for out-of-network content.
-Prioritise in-network candidates over out-of-network candidates.
+- Out-of-network (OON) Scorer: This scorer prioritizes in-network candidates over out-of-network candidates.

 This open-sourced architecture describes the main modules.
 However, “for security reasons”, 3 modules are still hidden: the Clients, Params, and Util mods.